Our Philosophy

 Skewed Ratings

-We love sites such as IMDb.
-It is amazing how much information can be gathered in one place.
+IMDb is incredible.
+It’s amazing how much information can be gathered in one place.
 Are almost all the films ever commercially released mentioned on that site?
-Incredibly, yes, they probably are.
+Yes, they probably are!

-And therein lies a problem.
-Time after time, we see good or outstanding films receiving very average ratings on such sites.
-This is understandable: it is the general public who are voting, so an average vote is what we get.
+However, the ratings systems on sites like IMDb are flawed.
+Time after time we see good or outstanding films holding very average ratings.
+This is perfectly understandable: it is the general public who are voting, so an average rating is what we get.

-Now, without sounding too pompous, we think it is safe to say that the general consensus on matters of cinematic taste often do not run parallel to our own.
-The average audience likes to be entertained without too much effort; they don’t want subtitles; they don’t want long slow scenes; they don’t want black and white; and they certainly don’t want endings with lots of loose ends which leave them scratching their heads.
+I hope this doesn’t sound too pompous… but I think it is safe to say that the general consensus on matters of cinematic taste often do not run parallel to our own here on Wonderful Cinema.
+The average audience doesn’t like their entertainment to require effort; they don’t want subtitles; they don’t want agonisingly slow scenes; they don’t want black and white; they don’t want art house; and they certainly don’t want endings with loose ends which leaves them scratching their heads.

-We hear you scream, “Well, why not read the synopsis and user reviews for a film, then, and make up your own minds?”
+“Well, read the film synopsis and user reviews for a film, and make up your own minds!” we hear someone scream.

 And therein lies our second problem…